kubeshop/tracetest/README.md

 - Supporting multiple ways of creating a test, including HTTP, GRPC and Postman Collections.
 - Visualize the changes you are making to your trace as you develop, enabling Observability-Driven Development.
 - [Add assertions](https://docs.tracetest.io/adding-assertions/) based on return data from trigger call and/or data contained in the spans in your distributed trace.
-- Specifying which spans to check in assertions via the [advanced selector language](https://docs.tracetest.io/advanced-selectors/).
+- Specify which spans to check in assertions via the [advanced selector language](https://docs.tracetest.io/advanced-selectors/).
 - Define checks against the attributes in these spans, including properties, return status, or timing.
 - Create tests via graphical UI or via [YAML-based test definition file](https://docs.tracetest.io/test-definition-file/).
 - Use the test definition file to [enable Gitops flows](https://tracetest.io/blog/integrating-tracetest-with-github-actions-in-a-ci-pipeline).